ShinRyujin03/CameraAI2/README.md

     ```bash
     pip install -r requirements.txt
     ```
+4. Create a database with name is 'metadata'

-4. Set up the database by run SQL script:
+5. Set up the database by run SQL script:
     ```
    database/metadata.sql
     ```